ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

 :::warning

 The private key created for this tutorial should only be used for testing operations on `Fuji` or other testnets.
 Do NOT use this key on `Mainnet`.
-The key will be stored on your file system.
-Whoever gets access to that key will have access to all funds secured by that private key.
+The key is going to be stored on your file system.
+Whoever gets access to that key is going to have access to all funds secured by that private key.
 To deploy to `Mainnet`, follow [this tutorial](./create-a-mainnet-subnet).

 :::

 Run `create` if you don't have any private key available yet.
 You can create multiple named keys.
-Each command requiring a key will therefore require the appropriate key name you want to use.
+Each command requiring a key is going to therefore require the appropriate key name you want to use.

 ```bash
 avalanche key create mytestkey
 ```

-This will generate a new key named `mytestkey`.
-The command will then also print addresses associated with the key:
+This is going to generate a new key named `mytestkey`.
+The command is going to then also print addresses associated with the key:

 <!-- markdownlint-disable MD013 -->